ryzendew/Ryujinx/README.md

-Of course!
-Here's a more detailed explanation of why a repository might be protected under the MIT License:

----

 The MIT License is one of the most widely used and respected open-source licenses due to its simplicity and permissiveness.
 When a repository is released under the MIT License, it reflects the intent of the developers to foster collaboration, innovation, and accessibility in the software community.
 Here’s a deeper dive into why this choice might be made:

 ### 1. **Promoting Freedom of Use and Adaptation**